govuk-react/govuk-react/API.md

 - http://alphagov.github.io/govuk_template/example-proposition-menu.html
 - https://design-system.service.gov.uk/components/header/

-### TODO:
-- TODO: this component is a work in progress and needs to more closely match existing examples
-- TODO: is TopNav the right name?
-What's it called in other GDS styles/patterns?
-- TODO: (The name Header is ambiguous)
-- TODO: #205 Use context api and/or render props for `active` navigation items
-- TODO: Vertical alignment here needs some work, perhaps should be its own component
-- TODO: Icon should be lined up with font baseline, e.g. vertical-align: baseline

 ### Properties
 Prop | Required | Default | Type | Description
 :--- | :------- | :------ | :--- | :----------